 How big does my project have to be?

-In 2015 there were three calls for projects and the minimum project size in each of these calls was £1 million in value, i.e. a minimum of £500,000 of ERDF contribution if 50% grant is sought.
+The current minimum project size is £1 million in value, i.e. a minimum of £500,000 of ERDF contribution if 50% grant is sought.

 Please bear in mind that value for money will be a key factor in determining whether your project will secure funding.
 In short, the more you ask for, the more you will be expected to deliver.